Generic Name: chlorhexidine gluconate

 Indications and Usage for PerioGard

-PerioGard Oral Rinse is indicated for use between dental visits as part of a professional program for the treatment of gingivitis as characterized by redness and swelling of the gingivae, including gingival bleeding upon probing.
-PerioGard Oral Rinse has not been tested among patients with acute necrotizing ulcerative gingivitis (ANUG).
+PerioGard® (Chlorhexidine Gluconate Oral Rinse USP, 0.12%) is indicated for use between dental visits as part of a professional program for the treatment of gingivitis as characterized by redness and swelling of the gingivae, including gingival bleeding upon probing.
+PerioGard® has not been tested among patients with acute necrotizing ulcerative gingivitis (ANUG).
 For patients having coexisting gingivitis and periodontitis, see PRECAUTIONS.

-The effect of PerioGard Oral Rinse on periodontitis has not been determined.
-An increase in supragingival calculus was noted in clinical testing with users of chlorhexidine gluconate oral rinse compared with control users.
-It is not known if chlorhexidine gluconate use results in an increase in subgingival calculus.
+The effect of PerioGard® on periodontitis has not been determined.
+An increase in supragingival calculus was noted in clinical testing with users of chlorhexidine gluconate oral rinse USP, 0.12% compared with control users.
+It is not known if chlorhexidine gluconate use results in an increase of subgingival calculus.
 Calculus deposits should be removed by a dental prophylaxis at intervals not greater than six months.
-Hypersensitivity and generalized allergic reactions have occurred.
-See CONTRAINDICATIONS.
+Anaphylaxis, as well as serious allergic reactions, have been reported during postmarketing use with dental products containing chlorhexidine.
+SEE CONTRAINDICATIONS.

-- For patients having coexisting gingivitis and periodontitis, the presence or absence of gingival inflammation following treatment with PerioGard Oral Rinse should not be used as a major indicator of underlying periodontitis.
+- For patients having coexisting gingivitis and periodontitis, the presence or absence of gingival inflammation following treatment with PerioGard® (Chlorhexidine Gluconate Oral Rinse USP, 0.12%) should not be used as a major indicator of underlying periodontitis.

-- Some patients may experience an alteration in taste perception while undergoing treatment with a chlorhexidine gluconate oral rinse.
-Rare instances of permanent taste alteration following chlorhexidine gluconate oral rinse use have been reported via postmarketing surveillance.
+- Some patients may experience an alteration in taste perception while undergoing treatment with a chlorhexidine gluconate oral rinse USP, 0.12%.
+Rare instances of permanent taste alteration following chlorhexidine gluconate oral rinse USP, 0.12% use have been reported via postmarketing product surveillance.

 Carcinogenesis, Mutagenesis, Impairment of Fertility

-Among postmarketing reports, the most frequently reported oral mucosal symptoms associated with chlorhexidine gluconate oral rinse are stomatitis, gingivitis, glossitis, uIcer, dry mouth, hypesthesia, glossal edema, and paresthesia.
+Among postmarketing reports, the most frequently reported oral mucosal symptoms associated with chlorhexidine gluconate oral rinse USP, 0.12% are stomatitis, gingivitis, glossitis, ulcer, dry mouth, hypesthesia, glossal edema, and paresthesia.

-Minor irritation and superficial desquamation of the oral mucosa have been noted in patients using chlorhexidine gluconate oral rinses.
+Minor irritation and superficial desquamation of the oral mucosa have been noted in patients using chlorhexidine gluconate oral rinse.

-There have been cases of parotid gland swelling and inflammation of the salivary glands (sialadentitis) reported in patients using chlorhexidine gluconate oral rinse.
+There have been cases of parotid gland swelling and inflammation of the salivary glands (sialadenitis) reported in patients using chlorhexidine gluconate oral rinse.

-Ingestion of 1 or 2 ounces of PerioGard Oral Rinse by a small child (~10 kg body weight) might result in gastric distress, including nausea, or signs of alcohol intoxication.
-Medical attention should be sought if more than 4 ounces of PerioGard Oral Rinse is ingested by a small child or if signs of alcohol intoxication develop.
+Ingestion of 1 or 2 ounces of PerioGard® (Chlorhexidine Gluconate Oral Rinse USP, 0.12%) by a small child (~10 kg body weight) might result in gastric distress, including nausea, or signs of alcohol intoxication.
+Medical attention should be sought if more than 4 ounces of PerioGard® Oral Rinse is ingested by a small child or if signs of alcohol intoxication develop.

 PerioGard Dosage and Administration

-PerioGard Oral Rinse therapy should be initiated directly following a dental prophylaxis.
-Patients using PerioGard Oral Rinse should be reevaluated and given a thorough prophylaxis at intervals no longer than six months.
+PerioGard® (Chlorhexidine Gluconate Oral Rinse USP, 0.12%) therapy should be initiated directly following a dental prophylaxis.
+Patients using PerioGard® should be reevaluated and given a thorough prophylaxis at intervals no longer than six months.
 Recommended use is twice daily oral rinsing for 30 seconds, morning and evening after toothbrushing.
-Usual dosage is 1/2 fl. oz. ("15 mL" line on dosage cap) of undiluted PerioGard Oral Rinse.
-Patients should be instructed not to rinse with water or other mouthwashes, brush teeth, or eat immediately after using PerioGard Oral Rinse.
-PerioGard Oral Rinse is not intended for ingestion and should be expectorated after rinsing.
+Usual dosage is 1/2 fl. oz. ("15 mL" line in dosage cap) of undiluted PerioGard®.
+Patients should be instructed not to rinse with water or other mouthwashes, brush teeth, or eat immediately after using PerioGard®.
+PerioGard® is not intended for ingestion and should be expectorated after rinsing.

 How is PerioGard Supplied